 It's time to update your vision!
 Senior centers are not what they used to be.
 Today’s senior center is a vibrant, action-packed combination of local fitness center, job and volunteering headquarters, transportation hub, and tasty dining locale.
 Here are a few things things you might discover about a senior center in your community.

-Most senior centers are for anyone aged 50+.
+Most senior centers are for anyone age 50+

 You don’t have to be on Medicare to take advantage of all the great opportunities at your local senior center.
-Today, nearly 11,000 senior centers serve 1 million older adults aged 50+ every day.
+Today, more than 10,000 senior centers serve 1 million older adults age 50+ every day.

 Approximately 70% of senior center participants are women.
 Three-quarters visit their center one to three times per week and spend an average of 3.3 hours per visit.